Short answer

 Worn-down rings and chains.
 Heavy-wear pieces where the band or links have gone thin.
 Often older items.
 Metal content reduced by wear but still real.

 Dental gold.
 Crowns and bridges donated in jewellery boxes.
-Real gold, often 14ct, 16ct or higher.
+Real gold, often 14ct, 16ct or higher, and a single crown typically weighs 2 to 3g.
+It often arrives still attached to a fragment of porcelain, which puts people off; the porcelain doesn't affect the gold and we deal with separation at our end.
 Almost always treated as "weird and worthless" and sent to the bin.
-We buy this regularly.
+We buy dental gold and assay it like any other lot.

 Damaged silver.
 Bent spoons, dented coffee pots, cracked sugar bowls.
 Real silver with cosmetic damage.